efox12/leaderboard/README.md

 ```

 #### `get_points($student)`
 This function gets all of a students points and history.
-This function is called in `multiplier.php` and `renderer.php`.
+This function is called in `functions.php` and `renderer.php`.

 It requires the following parameters:
 ```